Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Interested persons may also make an in-person visit to the address above.
 The costs and forms of payments are the same as for mail-in requests.

-Retrieve Divorce Decrees Through the Greene Clerk of Court: Divorce decrees can be obtained from the Clerk of Court electronically using the Green Clerk of Court Case Search Tool.
+Retrieve Divorce Decrees Through the Greene Clerk of Court: Divorce decrees can be obtained from the Clerk of Court electronically using the Greene County Clerk of Court Case Search Tool.

 Select the “Dissolution of Marriage” or “Divorce/Legal Separation/Annul” case types and enter the names of the parties being searched for.
 It is also possible to search using case status or case number.